 Bass improves the overall performance and audio experience.
-If you like the thumping sound that comes with the lows in music and movies, then a subwoofer is something you might want.
+If you like the thumping sound that comes with the lows in music and movies, there are available budget subwoofers you might want to try.

 Subwoofers also produce more expansive and dimensional sound.
 When you have an excellent subwoofer, you’ll be able to experience the perks of surround sound technology.

 A subwoofer may be built-in to the soundbar itself.
 In more expensive models, a dedicated subwoofer may be included.
 It could also be wired or wireless, but wireless subwoofers are becoming a popular choice due to more freedom in placement.

 You usually have wired and wireless options to connect your soundbar to your TV or device.